Family Loans: How to Borrow and Lend With Family

 You might also have to have certain terms in writing (and possibly secured with a lien) to satisfy other IRS requirements such as deductibility of interest.

 Those are just two things to consider – your tax advisor can tell you more.

 Handling a loan is complicated.
 If you need help, there are several online services that can make the process easier.
-They will: